21+ Beautiful Mid-century Modern Bedroom Decorating Ideas In 2022

 1.Mid Century Modern Dresser

-You can take a modern dresser and give it a mid-century appeal by revamping it with earthy tones like light beige, light brown, or even dark wood.
+You can take a dresser and give it a mid-century appeal by revamping it with earthy tones like light beige, light brown, or even dark wood.

 An inconspicuous mid-century dresser like this is not only great-looking.
 But it can be the anchor point for pulling together a really nice mid-century themed bedroom.
 Accentuate the look by using a nice big rug that complements the neutral tones of the room.